AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/roi-ad-camp.md

 1. In the metric editor, give your metric a name (e.g., AdWord Cost)
 1. Using the drop-down menus, perform " a '**Sum**' on the '**adCost**' column in the Adwords... table (Change) ordered by the '**date**' column.
     ![2013-10-16\_1247.png](../../assets/2013-10-16_1247.png){: width="500" height="303"}
-1. We're done.
+1. we are done.
 Click on "Back to Metric List" at the top and go to any dashboard.

 1. Create a report that segments spend by campaigns
 1. In any dashboard, click Add Report -&gt; Create new report